VHP4Safety/vhp4safety-docs/tutorials/qsprpred_app/qsprpred_tutorial.md

 ## Summary

 QSPRpred lets users predict MIE activation for their chemical(s) of interest.
 This is useful for hazard identification of specific chemicals.
-Read our preprint for more information about the models for chemical-induced Parkinson's disease (<a href="https://chemrxiv.org/engage/chemrxiv/article-details/6926d27065a54c2d4abc69f9" target="_blank">here</a>).
-Explore the tool further using our practice exercises (<a href="https://lindeschoenmaker.github.io/" target="_blank">here</a>).
+Read our <a href="https://chemrxiv.org/engage/chemrxiv/article-details/6926d27065a54c2d4abc69f9" target="_blank">preprint</a> for more information about the models for chemical-induced Parkinson's disease.
+Explore the tool further using our <a href="https://lindeschoenmaker.github.io/" target="_blank">practice exercises</a>.

 ## References